ProtoTwin API

 No collision geometry.

 A rigid body without collision geometry does not collide with anything and will not block sensors.
+Can be used to exclude descentant entities from the collision geometry of an ancestor.

 Infinite plane collision geometry.